frankaemika/docs/source/overview.rst

 Further, you get access to the following feedback data:

- * Measured joint data, like the position, velocity and torque.
+ * Measured joint data, like the position, velocity, and torque.
  * Low-level desired joint goals.
  * Estimation of externally applied torques and wrenches.
  * Various collision and contact information.